41% of North Idaho households are walking a financial tightrope.

 As the ALICE Report data is shared, many individuals and organizations have stepped up to work on long term change: Idaho Forest Group; Idaho Department of Labor; GroundForce Worldwide; CDA School District 271; North Idaho College Workforce Training Center; Head Start; Early Head Start; Panhandle Health District; Heritage Health; First Presbyterian Church; Owens, McCrea, and Lindscott; Coeur d'Alene Chamber of Commerce; Metts Consulting; Spokane Teachers Credit Union; Idaho Department of Health and Welfare

-The United Ways of the Pacific Northwest ALICE Report is now available.
-Click for the Idaho Executive Summary, or click the URL link below for the full report...
+The United Ways of the Pacific Northwest 2018 ALICE Report Update is now available...